+40.735.525.710 reservations@travelmaker.ro

 On the 27th of December 2015, there will be a parade of masks, at which groups of children and adults from the area will participate.

-These are only couple of cities where the Christmas Markets are organized.
-These, combined with a ski holiday or simply a cultural visit in Romania, will definitely make your trip!
+These are only a couple of cities where the Christmas Markets are organized.
+These, combined with a ski holiday or simply a cultural visit to Romania, will definitely make your trip!

 Tour with TravelMaker that include Bucovina